MystenLabs/nautilus/src/nautilus-server/src/apps/seal-example/README.md

 Phase 3: Provision Application Secrets

 7. Now that Seal keys are cached, encrypted objects can be decrypted on-demand using the cached keys.
-Admin calls `/admin/provision_weather_api_key` with the encrypted weather API key object.
+Specifically for our example, Admin calls `/admin/provision_weather_api_key` with the encrypted weather API key object.
 The enclave decrypts it using the cached keys and stores it as `SEAL_API_KEY`.

 8. Enclave can now serve `/process_data` requests.